You are listening to the Sean Hannity Radio Show Podcast.

 Okay.

-You know, the funny thing is is all the year I love accents.
+You know, the funny thing is, is all the year, I love accents.

-I I love Southern accents.
+I love southern accents.

 I love New York, New Jersey, Long Island accents.